CthulhusaurusRex/ALX/README.md

 #=====memory=====

-Each instnace can have up to 256bytes of memory.
+Each instance can have up to 256bytes of memory.
 Memory can be allocated and should be allocated for devices before the stack is initialized.

 an example of this is located in drivers/display.c